Online Bayesian Meta-Learning for Cognitive Tracking Radar: Algorithm and Practice

 \section{Algorithm and Practice}

 At the heart of the waveform selection approach is posterior sampling \cite{Agrawal2013,Thornton2021}, which is also described for the waveform-agile target tracking problem in Algorithm \ref{algo:ts}.
-The meta-learning algorithm used in this paper is described in Algorithm \ref{algo:mts}, which seeks to learn an effective prior distribution for the linear contextual bandit described in Algorithm \ref{algo:ts}. \\
+The meta-learning algorithm used in this paper is described in Algorithm \ref{algo:mts}, which seeks to learn an effective prior distribution for the linear contextual bandit described in Algorithm \ref{algo:ts}.

 To ensure that the meta-posterior update (\ref{eq:metaUpdate}) is computable in closed-form, and the existence of an efficient algorithm for online meta-learning, we consider a normal-normal conjugacy scenario, in which we study a Gaussian bandit with a Gaussian meta-prior.
 The Gaussian-Gaussian bandit model is commonly used in the literature on sequential decision processes over continuous parameter spaces.
-We assume a normal distribution over instance priors, expressed by $P(\theta) = \mathcal{N}(\mu,\sigma_{0}^{2}I_{d})$, where the noise level $\sigma_{0}^{2}$ is fixed. \\
+We note that the parameter $\theta$ is assumed to be a fixed value over each target track, and the Gaussian model is used here to reflect the radar's uncertainty about the true value of $\theta$.
+Thus, explicit assumptions about the environment are avoided.
+We assume a normal distribution over instance priors, expressed by $P(\theta) = \mathcal{N}(\mu,\sigma_{0}^{2}I_{d})$, where the noise level $\sigma_{0}^{2}$ is fixed.

 The meta-prior is then a distribution over instance prior means, given by $Q(\mu) = \mathcal{N}(\mathbf{0},\sigma_{q}^{2}I_{d})$.
 We assume the noise level $\sigma_{q}^{2}$ is fixed and known to the radar.
-The meta-learning process then maintains a meta-posterior $Q_{s}(\mu) = \ncalN(\hat{\mu}_{0,s},\hat{\Sigma}_{s})$.
-Due to the conjugacy properties of the normal distribution, the meta-posterior $Q_{s}$ can be simply updated in closed-form, even for a contextual bandit algorithm.
+The meta-learning process then maintains a meta-posterior $Q_{v}(\mu) = \ncalN(\hat{\mu}_{0,v},\hat{\Sigma}_{v})$.
+Due to the conjugacy properties of the normal distribution, the meta-posterior $Q_{v}$ can be simply updated in closed-form, even for a contextual bandit algorithm.
 Following the standard computations for Bayesian multi-task regression (reviewed in Appendix D of \cite{Kveton2021}), we see that the meta-posterior can be simply expressed by